 - Internal investigations, for organizations and in defense of individuals

-- Health care investigation, for organizations and professionals
+- Health care investigations, for organizations and professionals

-- False Claims Act and related qui tam or whistleblower actions
+- False Claims Act investigations and related qui tam or whistleblower actions

 - Securities violations, including accounting and disclosure fraud